Nicholas Scott

-Sir Nicholas Paul Scott KBE PC (5 August 1933 – 6 January 2005) was a British Conservative Party politician.
+Sir Nicholas Paul Scott KBE PC (5 August 1933 – 6 January 2005), also known as Nick Scott, was a British Conservative Party politician.

 He was a liberal, pro-European Conservative who became President of the Tory Reform Group.
 During his time in the House of Commons he served in various ministerial roles including for social security and Northern Ireland.

 Early life

 Scott was born in Edmonton, Middlesex, to an English father, Percival John Scott, a Metropolitan Police officer, and an Irish Catholic mother, Teresa Mary Scott (née Murphy).
 Nicholas was raised Catholic and attended Catholic schools.

 In comparison to many Young Conservatives of Scott's generation who later made it into the cabinet, he stood out as not having gone to Oxbridge.
 His education was modest: at St Andrew's Catholic Primary in Streatham, then Clapham College, and then, part-time, at the City of London College and the City Literary Institute.
 He later secured jobs as a salesman, executive or director, first with Shell, then in the printing trade.